Find Affordable College Courses

 Best New Hampshire Schools for Affordable Quality for a Bachelor's in Communication & Journalism

-Our 2023 rankings named University of New Hampshire at Manchester the best value school in New Hampshire for communication and journalism students working on their bachelor’s degree.
-Located in the medium-sized city of Manchester, UNH Manchester is a public college with a fairly small student population.
+Our analysis found University of New Hampshire at Manchester to be the best value school for communication and journalism students who want to pursue a bachelor’s degree in New Hampshire.
+Located in the city of Manchester, UNH Manchester is a public school with a fairly small student population.

 UNH Manchester undergraduate students pay an average of $15,785 in in-state tuition and fees each year.